oschildt/SmartFactoryDemo/README.md

 5. Implement you business logic in the root directory or any subdirectory.

-7. Implement the API request handles for JSON or XML if necessary.
+7. Implement the API request handlers for JSON or XML requests if necessary.

 8. Add translation texts for your application over the localization/edit.php or directly into the XML file localization/texts.xml.
 Use the script tests/langtester.php to check your translations for duplicates and missing translations.